 You can assess the efficiency of e-learning by the learners’ satisfaction.
 Learners would be satisfied with the knowledge they obtained if the e-learning program was centered on them.
 It will also assist students in assessing their knowledge and improving in the areas where they need to improve.

 The effectiveness of an e-learning program is directly proportional to the skills acquired.
 Therefore, it considers as ineffective if learners don’t gain the necessary abilities after completing the e-learning program.

 E-learning programs should provide the required skills and knowledge and retain the content for extended periods.
 It would be pointless to provide good content if the students could not retain it.

 The effectiveness of e-learning programs can also be gauged by several students who have begun and completed a course.
 If many students fail to complete the course, the e-learning program may be ineffective.

 Effective e-learning motivates and engages learners.
 Therefore, the goal of instructional design methodologies for producing a good learner experience is to make courses more engaging, motivating, and learner-centric, which will increase the effectiveness of e-learning.

 10. Organizational outcomes

-If e-learning programs achieve the desired organizational goals or business outcomes, they are effective.
+They are effective if e-learning programs achieve the desired organizational goals or business outcomes.
 For example, suppose the goal of an e-learning program is to improve the sales skills of sales staff.
 In that case, it is said to be effective if it succeeds while also increasing the organization’s profit margin.

 Also, we can evaluate the success of e-learning with the help of course development costs and outcomes.
 When it comes to evaluating the success of e-learning, we can use ROI as a metric.